 Idea 1: Install Floor-to-Ceiling Cabinetry

-Extending cabinets all the way to the ceiling is one of the most effective ways to increase storage in a small kitchen.
-Floor-to-ceiling cabinets can increase storage capacity by 30-50% compared to standard-height options, effectively capturing vertical space that would otherwise go unused.
+Extending cabinets all the way to the ceiling is one of the most effective storage upgrades in a small kitchen.
+Floor-to-ceiling cabinets increase storage capacity by 30-50% by capturing the vertical space above standard 36-inch units that would otherwise sit empty.
+As a bonus, the continuous vertical line also makes ceilings appear higher and the room larger.

 Smart organization strategy: